nathanpepin/Chainer/README.md

 ## Future Plans

-Though the library is intended to be limited is scope, feel free to give suggestions or submit pull requests.
+Though the library is intended to be limited in scope, feel free to give suggestions or submit pull requests.
 The base functionality of the library is present, but there could likely be improvements in testing and performance.